 Choose a song(s) that displays your ability to play in a jazz style.
 During this selection you should be prepared to play a walking bass line and the melody (if possible).
 You may bring an accompaniment CD if you wish.
 You may also be asked to play some scales as part of your audition.

-Mandatory Audition & Orientation Dates for Fall 2016
+Mandatory Audition & Orientation Dates for Spring 2017

 Humanities building - room 111 (band room)

 Perform a prepared selection demonstrating your ability (for applied lessons).
-See audition page for more info.
+See above for more info.

 Students who wish to take private lessons (applied music) for the first time at Palm Beach State.